 You’ve visited many African countries and feel like you have spent a lot, or you have a vacation and your budget isn’t enough to explore more of Africa?

-Visit Cameroon, one of the most blessed country in Africa often referred to as “Africa miniature” the 475,00 Kilometer Square is a host of a welcoming multi-race population with a multi-cultural lifestyle (including about 200 ethnic group with over 300 languages apart from colonial English and French), vast natural reserves with more than 500 species of animals, almost 200 species of birds, about 8200 species of plants ( with some rare and last species only found in Cameroon), water falls, lakes, and aquatic species you can only, find in Cameroon.
-It’s bordered to several countries including Nigeria to the west, Chad and Niger to the North, central Africa republic to the East, Gabon, Equatorial Guinea and DR Congo to the south given it divest terrain, and beautiful mountainous chains rising from the Atlantic ocean ride deep to Nigeria.
+Visit Cameroon, one of the most blessed country in Africa often referred to as “Africa miniature” the 475,442 km² is a host of a welcoming multi-race population with a multi-cultural lifestyle (including about 200 ethnic groups with over 300 languages apart from colonial English and French), vast natural reserves with more than 500 species of animals, almost 200 species of birds, about 8200 species of plants ( with some rare and last species only found in Cameroon), water falls, lakes, and aquatic species you can only, find in Cameroon.
+It’s bordered to several countries including Nigeria to the west, Chad and Niger to the North, Central Africa Republic to the East, Gabon, Equatorial Guinea and DR Congo to the south given it divest terrain, and beautiful mountainous chains rising from the Atlantic Ocean ride deep to Nigeria.

 Just in few paragraphs below you may want to get your reasons to visit and love to stay in Cameroon.

 By Mbah Stephane Willy